gem5/gem5-resources/README.md

 docker run --rm -v ${PWD}:${PWD} -w ${PWD} -u $UID:$GID gcr.io/gem5-test/gcn-gpu make
 ```

-By default, the makefile builds for gfx801, and is placed in the `src/gpu/lulesh/bin` folder.
+By default, the Makefile builds for gfx801, and is placed in the `src/gpu/lulesh/bin` folder.

 lulesh is a GPU application, which requires that gem5 is built with the GCN3_X86 architecture.
 To build GCN3_X86: